-Queens Park in Ipswich is a destination more than a park with animals to see, playgrounds to adventure on and gardens to peruse.
+Queens Park in Ipswich is a destination more than a park with animals to see, playgrounds to adventure on and gardens to discover.

-In the relentless search to find ways to fill our children’s days with wonder and adventure, (yet without a hefty price tag attached), there are very few places that can boast the ability to tick as many boxes as Queens Park in Ipswich.
-Designed in 1862, it was the first park to ever be built in Queensland and over the years has grown to be a much-loved family favourite….and it’s not hard to see why.
+In the relentless search to find ways to fill our children’s days with wonder and adventure (yet without a hefty price tag attached), very few places can boast the ability to tick as many boxes as Queens Park in Ipswich.
+Queens Park was designed in 1862 as the first park ever to be built in Queensland and, over the years has grown to be a much-loved family favourite and it’s not hard to see why.

 Queens Park Ipswich – The Attractions

-The park also boasts a brand new café, Environment Education Centre, bush house and bush chapel as well as the beautifully manicured, Japanese-inspired Nerima Gardens.
-But it’s the Nature Centre, which is free to enter and a mere stroll from the playground, which really gets the kids excited.
+The park has lots of play equipment and boasts a café, Environment Education Centre, bush house and chapel, and the beautifully manicured, Japanese-inspired Nerima Gardens.
+But it’s the free Nature Centre (although gold coin donations are welcome) that gets the kids excited.

 More like a mini-zoo, the centre’s pram-friendly wooden ramps wind invitingly between enclosures and beneath trees, around ponds and past cascading water features.
-Along the way kids can marvel at an array of native animals including kangaroos, wombats, goats, bulls, chickens, snakes, emus and bilbies – just to name a few and the barnyard section in particular always seems to be a big hit as visitors are able to get in quite close to our farm-dwelling friends.
-A stroll through the enclosed rainforest bird aviary is a delight for the senses too as it comes to life with the sounds and bright colours of its inhabitants.
+Along the way, kids can marvel at an array of native animals, including kangaroos, wombats, goats, bulls, chickens, snakes, emus and bilbies – to name a few.

 Queens Park playgrounds

-The state-of-the-art playground provides all the usual equipment kids’ love but also comes complete with a flying fox, sunken train, water pump play area, liberty swing and climbing wall.
+The state-of-the-art playground provides all the usual equipment kids love but also comes complete with a flying fox, sunken train, water pump play area, liberty swing and climbing wall.
 There are fort structures, twin tunnel slides (perfect for racing), a hammock, a large climbing net, numerous swings and spinners and much more to explore here.

-The local Jacaranda and Pine trees provide not only a picturesque setting but a natural assortment of craft materials too.
+The local Jacaranda and Pine trees provide a picturesque setting and a natural assortment of craft materials.
 Children will love finding leaves and racing them down the water pump trails in the playground.
-They can spend a whole morning with just this activity alone and its great to see them assessing which leaves go faster and why as they constantly update and re-work their natural boats.
+They can spend a whole morning with just this activity alone and it’s great to see them assessing which leaves go faster and why, as they constantly update and re-work their natural boats.

-Queens Park Playground is an all abilities playground with a liberty swing and access for wheelchairs including toilet facilities.
-The wide, flat pathways that create the route throughout The Nature Centre are also easily accessible by wheelchair.
+Queens Park Playground is an all-abilities playground with a liberty swing and access for wheelchairs.
+The wide, flat pathways that create the route throughout the Nature Centre are also accessible by wheelchair.

 Queens Park Ipswich – The Facts